 How to Get Rid of Tooth Pain

 Are you dealing with persistent pain and irritation in your teeth and mouth?
 You may have a toothache!
 Toothaches are typically caused by tooth infections or structural abnormalities and should be dealt with by a dental professional as quickly as possible.
-Read on to learn more about the causes, treatments, and other tips for toothaches.
+Learn more about the causes, treatments, and other tips for toothaches.